menata-id/menata/specification/001-object.md

 An Object may include a Description.

-The Description explains the purpose of the business concept.
+The Description explains the purpose of the Business Concept.

 Example